Use the Audio Recorder in GarageBand for iPhone

 The Extreme Tuning preset is a popular vocal effect that changes the pitch of your recording based on your song’s key and scale settings.

 Tap the Settings button , tap Key Signature, then tap a new key or a different scale (major or minor).

-On iPhone 8, iPhone 7, or iPhone 6s, tap the Settings button, tap Song Settings, tap Key Signature, then tap a new key or a different scale (major or minor).
+On iPhone SE or iPhone 8, tap the Settings button, tap Song Settings, tap Key Signature, then tap a new key or a different scale (major or minor).

 If the actual key or scale of your song differs from the key or scale setting, the effect might be less pronounced, or might change the pitch of individual notes in undesirable ways.